satadrudas/Nanophotonic_Design_Optimization_Using_Ising_Machine/MEEP codes/README.md

 The "Sandbox" notebooks are just few examples which I tried when I was learning to use MEEP for adjoint optimization.

+*TODO*: Try to use [ceviche](https://github.com/fancompute/ceviche) and [Angler](https://github.com/fancompute/angler/tree/master) to generate the device designs butget the figure-of-merit from [MEEP](https://github.com/NanoComp/meep)

 ## References
 1. [Phase-Injected Topology Optimization for Scalable and Interferometrically Robust Photonic Integrated Circuits - Alec M. Hammond, Joel B. Slaby, Michael J. Probst, and Stephen E. Ralph ACS Photonics 2023](https://pubs.acs.org/doi/10.1021/acsphotonics.2c01016)